 Noon: Welcome and introduction by Maria Jasin

 : Fireside chat with Magdalena Skipper (moderator) and Cynthia Wolberger (presenter)

 : Q&A moderated by Samantha Regan

 1 pm-: Scientific talk by Wei Yang, National Institute of Diabetes and Digestive and Kidney Diseases

 (Speaker introduction, discussion and Q&A moderated by Kalina Belcheva)

-1:30 pm-2:00 pm: Scientific talk by Leemor Joshua-Tor, Cold Spring Harbor Laboratory
+1:30 pm-: Scientific talk by Leemor Joshua-Tor, Cold Spring Harbor Laboratory

 “Twist and Pinch, Rock and Roll.
 The Dynamic States of the Human Origin Recognition Complex”

 (Speaker introduction, discussion and Q&A moderated by Gemma Regan-Mochrie)

 2:00 pm-: Scientific talk by Cynthia Wolberger, Johns Hopkins School of Medicine